Auto Insurance Claim Advice

 Therefore, if you say “I did not do anything to avoid this accident, I saw them there but I did not do anything”, you could later remember that you did press the brakes and prepare for impact.

-Pressing the brake was an affirmative action to avoid the accident.
-It all depends on the circumstances, but most human nature indicates that your reflexes will be triggered to make a move one way or another to avoid an impact.
+Stepping on the brakes was an affirmative action to avoid the accident.
+It all depends on the circumstances.
+But in most cases, human nature dictates your reflexes to make a move one way or another to avoid an impact.

 I know that this argument is hard to make.
 The adjuster will be curious or will not believe that you just remembered something that benefits your claim.
 But this happens, it happens often, and it is effective.

-You can always ask them to give a second a statement (written or verbal, but not recorded) where you will be calmer, and ready to give the details they need.
+You can always ask them to take a second a statement from you (written or verbal, but not recorded) where you will be calmer, and ready to give the details they need.

-This argument will be more powerful if you believe that you were injured at the time of taking the statement.
+This argument will be more powerful if you believe that you were injured at the time the statement was taken.
 If there are injuries then your judgment could be very impaired.
 All you really want is to get out of the phone, not talk about the accident for one hour straight.

 This is completely reasonable behavior, so you can claim that.
 Again, this is damage control.

-The third way to defeat a bad recorded statement is to remind the insurance company that a statement almost never will make it into a court room.
+The third way to defeat a bad recorded statement is to remind the insurance company that a statement almost never makes it into a court room.

 I mean this.
 The statement is virtually worthless.
 Other than the psychological effect and the fact that an arbitrator may look at it, this statement will not be an effective piece of evidence against you!